DataScience-CoderGirl/Final_Project/README.md

 Celia Watson

 ## Acknowledgements per kaggle
-(Confidential Source) - Use only for educational purposes Kaggle contributor of dataset fedesoriano.
+(Confidential Source) - Use only for educational purposes, Kaggle contributor of dataset fedesoriano.